SmartMemeCoin/SMARTMEME-source/doc/tor.md

 	./smartmemed -proxy=127.0.0.1:9050

-## 2. Run a Neoxa Core hidden server
+## 2. Run a Smartmeme Core hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also